-The Medical SLP Solution is another new monthly service that helps you navigate all the complexities of working in a medical setting.
-With handouts, CEU courses, and a private forum to get answers from top clinical experts, the Medical SLP Solution has lots of resources to make you a better clinician in a supportive community environment.
+The Medical SLP Collective is another monthly service that helps you navigate all the complexities of working in a medical setting.
+With handouts, CEU courses, and a private forum to get answers from top clinical experts, the Medical SLP Collective has lots of resources to make you a better clinician in a supportive community environment.
 It’s run by the dynamic Theresa Richard of the Swallow Your Pride podcast above, and Tactus Therapy’s Megan Sutton gives aphasia advice in the community.

 8) Read Dysphagia Blogs

 No time for a novel?
 Read a blog post!
 These bite-sized articles are easy to read and offer quality information for dysphagia education.
 Check out the new posts and the archives from Dysphagia Café, Dysphagia Ramblings, Mobile Dysphagia Diagnostics, and Swallow Study.
 And while this blog typically focuses more on adult communication disorders than swallowing, you’re here and you’re reading, so add Tactus Therapy to the list.
 Subscribe to each site so you don’t miss a post, or at least bookmark them.
 (Is that still a thing people do?)